 Taking (and doing well on) the GMAT or GRE is one way to show you are ready for the quantitative rigor of an MBA program.
 But getting a good score on the quant sections of these tests isn't always easy.
-That's why we're sharing Berkeley MBA student tips for improving your GMAT quant score.
+That's why we're sharing Berkeley Haas MBA student tips for improving your GMAT quant score.

 Preparation is important even if you have experience with advanced college math.
-Alicea Wu, associate director of Drug Safety and Public Health at Gilead Sciences and a December 2016 graduate of the Evening & Weekend Berkeley MBA Program, had studied up to Calculus 3, but found that her advanced math skills did not necessarily translate into preparedness for the GMAT Quantitative section.
+Alicea Wu, associate director of Drug Safety and Public Health at Gilead Sciences and a December 2016 graduate of the Evening & Weekend Berkeley Haas MBA Program, had studied up to Calculus 3, but found that her advanced math skills did not necessarily translate into preparedness for the GMAT Quantitative section.

 "Many of the quant questions involved a level of thinking beyond simple calculations," says Alicea.
 "While reviewing math concepts is important, doing practice questions is more important—as that is exactly how the test will be,” she says.